rockisch/mhf-patch-server/README.md

 With this, it should be much easier to ensure users always get the latest translations, custom skins, game fixes, etc.

-## Running
+## Setup

-1. Put the `patch_config.json` and the executable in the same folder (or use `--config` to specify a custom config location).
+1. Either clone the repo or extract [the latest release](https://github.com/rockisch/mhf-patch-server/releases/latest) into a folder.
-2. Update the `GameFolder` config to point to a folder containing the files you would like clients to sync to.
-This will most likely be an entire retail version of MHF with patches applied, but it could also be only a few files.
+2. Put the files you want clients to check against inside the `game/` folder.
 3. Update the `SignV2.PatchServer` config on your [Erupe](https://github.com/ZeruLight/Erupe) server to point to the address the patch server will run on.
 For example: `https://10.20.30.40:8081`.
 4. Run the executable.

-When changing files inside `GameFolder`, the server needs to be restarted.
+When adding or modifying files inside `game/`, the server needs to be restarted.

 ## How does it work